COLORADO SUPREME COURT

 Structure of the Colorado Supreme Court

-The Colorado Supreme Court is composed of seven justices who are appointed by the governor and confirmed by the state senate.
+The Colorado Supreme Court is comprised of seven justices appointed by the governor and confirmed by the state senate.
 Justices serve ten-year terms and may be reappointed.
-The chief justice is chosen by the justices themselves and serves a five-year term.
+The justices themselves choose the chief justice, who serves a five-year term.

 The court’s headquarters are in the Ralph L. Carr Colorado Judicial Center in Denver, Colorado, which also houses the Colorado Court of Appeals and other judicial agencies.
 The building, which opened in 2013, is named after former Colorado Governor Ralph L. Carr, who opposed the internment of Japanese Americans during World War II.